maduhu/Documentation/RMA.md

 "health check doesn't return 200".

-In a simple model like this one, where the severity of the problems can be stack ranked, it's easier to model the system as a chain of responsibility pattern:
+In a simple model like this one, where the severity of the problems can be stack ranked, it's easy  to model the system as a chain of responsibility pattern:

 ```